Michigan (MI) Practice Tests

 If you move to Michigan from a country other than the United States, Canada, Germany and the Republic of Korea (South Korea), a written examination is also required.

-With a valid out-of-state license, the knowledge test is usually waived.
+With a valid out-of-state license, the Secretary of State will usually waive the test.

 Where to Take the Knowledge Exam

-Applicants 18 years or older will be given the written knowledge test at a Michigan SOS office when applying for the Temporary Instruction Permit.
+Applicants 18 years or older must take the written knowledge test at a Michigan SOS office when applying for the Temporary Instruction Permit.